Get started

 1. Hormonal Imbalance: The Great Disruptor

-• Insulin Resistance: Diabetes makes your body resistant to insulin, leading to hormonal imbalances that trigger hair thinning.
-Excess androgens (male hormones) can shrink hair follicles, causing a condition called androgenetic alopecia (pattern hair loss).
+• Insulin Resistance: With type 2 diabetes, the body becomes resistant to insulin, leading to an imbalance in hormones, including increased levels of androgens (male hormones).
+These excess androgens shrink hair follicles, causing a condition called androgenetic alopecia (pattern hair loss).

 2. Nutritional Deficiency: Is Your Hair Starving?